antimof/UxPlay/README.txt

 ### 3. Problems *after* the client-server connection has been made:

+For such problems, use "uxplay -d" (debug log option) to see what is
+happening: it will show how far the connection process gets before the failure occurs.

-For such problems, use "uxplay -d" (debug log option) to see what is happening. **Most such problems are due to a GStreamer plugin that doesn't work on your system**: (by default, GStreamer uses an algorithm to guess what is the "best" plugin to use on your system).
+**Most such problems are due to a GStreamer plugin that doesn't work on your system**: (by default, GStreamer uses an algorithm to guess what is the "best" plugin to use on your system).
 A common case is that the GStreamer VAAPI plugin (for hardware-accelerated intel graphics) is being used on a system with nVidia graphics, If you use an nVidia graphics card, make sure that the gstreamer1.0-vaapi plugin for Intel graphics is *NOT* installed (**uninstall it** if it is installed!).
 (You can test for this by explicitly choosing the GStreamer videosink with option "-vs ximagesink" or "-vs xvimagesink", to see if this fixes the problem, or "-vs vaapisink" to see if this reproduces the problem.)

 There are some reports of other GStreamer problems with hardware-accelerated Intel graphics.
 One user (on Debian) solved this